HDFS Users Guide

 NameNode and DataNode each run an internal web server in order to display basic information about the current status of the cluster.
 With the default configuration, the NameNode front page is at http://namenode-name:50070/.
 It lists the DataNodes in the cluster and basic statistics of the cluster.
 The web interface can also be used to browse the file system (using "Browse the file system" link on the NameNode front page).

 Hadoop includes various shell-like commands that directly interact with HDFS and other file systems that Hadoop supports.
-The command bin/hadoop fs -help lists the commands supported by Hadoop shell.
-Furthermore, the command bin/hadoop fs -help command-name displays more detailed help for a command.
-These commands support most of the normal files ystem operations like copying files, changing file permissions, etc. It also supports a few HDFS specific operations like changing replication of files.
+The command bin/hdfs dfs -help lists the commands supported by Hadoop shell.
+Furthermore, the command bin/hdfs dfs -help command-name displays more detailed help for a command.
+These commands support most of the normal files system operations like copying files, changing file permissions, etc. It also supports a few HDFS specific operations like changing replication of files.
+For more information see File System Shell Guide.

 The bin/hadoop dfsadmin command supports a few HDFS administration related operations.
 The bin/hadoop dfsadmin -help command lists all the commands currently supported.
 For e.g.: